STMicroelectronics/STMems_Android_Sensor_HAL_Input/README.md

 ...

-	/* In this section you must define the axis mapping for individuate one only coordinate system ENU *
+	/* In this section the user must define the axis mapping to individuate only one coordinate system ENU *
 	 * Example:
 	 *                                                 y'     /| z'